DrMemCS/drmem/device.md

 All other field names will get routed to a key with `.info` appended.
 This key returns a hash map of which the field names for the device are keys.

+## Future Ideas

+How to handle settings?
+Pub/sub?
+A device can be read-only or read-write.
+Reading the `.value` field pulls the latest value from the stream.
+For a read-write device, the driver will subscribe to the `NAME.value` channel.
+Whenever it sees a post, it sends it to the hardware and then writes the setting to the stream.

+Two fields, `.hi_alarm` and `.lo_alarm`, can be used to determine when a device goes into alarm.
+I'll have to figure out how to efficiently determine when a device goes into alarm.

+Create a "Rule Processor" which manages and executes "rules".
+A rule is where a writable device is the target of an expression of readable devices.
+The rule manager will monitor the channels of readable devices and, when a value changes, the expression is re-evaluated and the result written to the target device.